EUROVOLC-ML/VolUnD-Toolkit/README.md

   - mean: as above
   - std: as above
   - training_labels: as above
+  - test_labels: list of activity labels to test model, if None select all available labels; default None
   - label_activity: list of pre-eruption activity labels; default [1]
   - label_eruption: list of eruption activity labels; default [2]
   - device: as above